MoseleyBioinformaticsLab/nmrstarlib/docs/tutorial.rst

 Visualizing chemical shifts values
 ----------------------------------

-Chemical shifts values can be visualized using :mod:`nmrstarlib.csviewer` Chemical Shifts Viewer module.
+Chemical shifts values can be visualized using the :mod:`nmrstarlib.csviewer` Chemical Shifts Viewer module.

 >>> from nmrstarlib.csviewer import csviewer
 >>>